johowoo/FitnessAPP/README.md

 # FitnessAPP
 fitness app built with React native
+##notice
+should never let the state of the redux to be an array!!!

 ## To be done
 ### bugs to be fixed
+* avoid duplicated exercise when adding exercise sets from CustomWorkout
-* white screen in calendar
+* white header when clicking back in stackNavigator
+* sets of cardio
+* transparency in PhotoModal

 ### new functions
+* select month & year in calendar
+* back to today in calendar
+* saved selection of exercises
+* editable library
+* finish & congrats page
 * dropdown -> selection & input
-* saved selection of exercises
+* slide effects in swiping pics
 * the main focus of exercise (chest/back ....)
+* add sets records for days before

 ## completed
 ### functions